sambutracy/100-days-of-code/r1-log.md

 4. Allow the compiler to determine the data type for your variable when initializing

 ### R1D3 19th January 2024
-Completed the Perform basic string formatting in C# part The objectives were:
+Completed the Perform basic string formatting in C# part.
+The objectives were:
 1. Create string data containing tabs, new lines, and other special characters
 2. Create string data containing Unicode characters